 In April 2012, Denmark has obtained the special guaranties for Salmonella in table eggs.
-The results for 2012 shows

 (d) 1.2 The structure and organization of the relevant competent authorities.

 Please refer to the information flow between bodies involved in the implementation of the programme.